Efficient collaborative learning of the average treatment effect: Simulation

-Figure~\ref{fig:results} displays the main results.
-Compared to the target-only estimator, collaborative learning estimators achieve more efficiency gain when there is better alignment in the conditional distribution of $Y\mid A, X$ between the source sites and the target site.
+Figure~\ref{fig:results_lane1} displays the main results.
 The na\"ive fusion outperforms all estimators in the absence of shifts.
 This is expected, since ECO-ATE assumes weak alignment instead of full exchangeability and spends additional efforts in estimating $\beta^0$, leading to some loss of efficiency compared to na\"ive fusion.
-However, as the degree of alignment diminishes, na\"ive fusion is unable to distinguish such misalignment and fails to adaptively borrow the right amount of information from source sites, leading to biased estimates.
-In contrast, ECO-ATE estimators are always consistent across varying degrees of alignment in both $Y$ and $X$, and have nominal coverage.
-Among all ECO-ATE estimators, using all sites brings the most efficiency gain.
-Comparing the oracle ECO-ATE with ECO-ATE, there is minimal efficiency loss due to data privacy.
-When the weight functions are overparametrized, the efficiency gain is reduced as expected but ECO-ATE estimators still outperform the target only estimator.
+However, as the degree of alignment diminishes, na\"ive fusion is unable to distinguish such misalignment and leads to biased estimates.
+In contrast, ECO-ATE estimators are always consistent across varying degrees of alignment in both $Y$ and $\bX$, and have nominal coverage. { Various estimation approaches for $W$ gave similar performance when the extent of shifts is low; among which, gradient boosting achieves the smallest variance.
+When the weight functions are overparametrized, the efficiency gain is reduced as expected when overparametrization is moderate (Figure~\ref{fig:results_lane1}) with slight under-coverage, given the limited sample size.}